anergictcell/s3reader/README.md

 ## Q/A
-Does this library really provide random access to S3 objects?
+**Does this library really provide random access to S3 objects?**
-:   According to this [StackOverflow answer](https://stackoverflow.com/questions/60176997/does-aws-s3-getobject-provide-random-access), yes.
+According to this [StackOverflow answer](https://stackoverflow.com/questions/60176997/does-aws-s3-getobject-provide-random-access), yes.

-Are the reads sync or async?
+**Are the reads sync or async?**
-:   The S3-SDK uses mostly async operations, but the `Read` and `Seek` traits require sync methods.
+The S3-SDK uses mostly async operations, but the `Read` and `Seek` traits require sync methods.
 Due to this, I'm using a blocking tokio runtime to wrap the async calls.
 This might not be the best solution, but works well for me.
 Any improvement suggestions are very welcome

-Why is this useful?
+**Why is this useful?**
-:   Depends on your use-cases.
+Depends on your use-cases.
 If you need to access random bytes in the middle of large files/S3 object, this library is useful.
 For example, you can read it to stream mp4 files.
 It's also quite useful for some bioinformatic applications, where you might have a huge, several GB reference genome, but only need to access data of a few genes, accounting to only a few MB.